Vladimir-G4/OddsPro/README.md

     New York Yankees @ Boston Red Sox
     COMBINED AVG RUNS OVER LAST 5 GAMES: 7.80 Recommended Bet: PointsBet (US) | totals | New York Yankees @ Boston Red Sox | Under | 9.5 | -120

-## TO DOS
-- [ ] Add a warning if a game is currently live (The script for example might recommend betting over 4.5 runs if the total average runs scored is over 4.5, even if the game is 2-1 in the bottom of the 9th)
-- [ ] Add a GUI